Team-Work and Team-Roles

 Team-Work & Team-Roles has been used in a variety of settings and numerous companies, including public seminar organizations, computer manufacturers, banks, hospitals, public utilities, universities, municipal and state governments, and the federal government.
 Some uses of Team-Work & Team-Roles are:

 - Management training: Several organizations have used the Team-Work & Team-Roles Inventory and theory as part of their in-house supervisory and management development workshops.
 Team-Work & Team-Roles is a useful tool for training colleagues in teamwork skills and focusing on their team strengths.

 - Team training: The Inventory has been used with total quality teams, self-managing teams, task forces, committees, matrix organizations, and start-up teams for specific projects, programs, and tasks.
-Team-Work & Team-Roles is a tool used for designing teams, diagnosing strengths and potential weaknesses of existing teams, and integrating team formation with the problem-solving processes of time-bound teams
+Team-Work & Team-Roles is a tool used for designing teams, diagnosing team strengths and potential weaknesses of existing teams, and integrating team formation with the problem-solving processes of time-bound teams.

 - Team Building: Team-Work & Team-Roles can help resolve internal personal conflicts in an existing team.
-Many internal and external consultants now use the Inventory as a tool in team-building interventions in large and small organizations
+Many internal and external consultants now use the Inventory as a tool in team-building interventions in large and small organizations.

 - Self-directed teams: Team-Work & Team-Roles has been particularly useful for self-directed teams that must decide how to carry out their work.
-Through discussion of teamwork preferences, members of self-directed teams can highlight problem phases and ensure that the team addresses those phases
+Through discussion of teamwork preferences, members of self-directed teams can highlight problem phases and ensure that the team addresses those phases.

 By the end of this assessment, participants will: